Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: TPF, Higher Algorithmic Level: The Production System Machine

 Note that the field names F1, FV, F2 which we have used previously are just more readable versions of the names assigned by this algorithm.
 For instance, since all field values are initialized to equal the position value (Production P0), the symbol \sf{B} in position 2 of the prompt in (\ref{ex:PRmatrix}) is initialized to $f = 2$, and never changed by the algorithm.
 Thus F1, FV, F2 above correspond to the values $f = 2, 4, 5$ resulting from the algorithm (on this particular prompt).
 The names given to region-delimiter fields above (FQ, FA) are, however, those used by the algorithm.

-The `P\#' labels 0, 1a, 1b, \ldots, 11 in (\ref{ex:parsing1}) identify particular productions in the parsing algorithm: they are given in App.~\ref{sec:appPSLalg}.
+The `P\#' labels 0, 1a, 1b, \ldots, 11 in (\ref{ex:parsing1}) identify particular productions in the parsing algorithm: they are given in Appendix~\ref{sec:appPSLalg}.
 Here we illustrate with three of these 16 productions: one typical, and two with distinguishing features.